nithinkanikyaswamy96-u/kuka-lego-guide/README.md

 ---

-## 📌 Overview
+## 📌 Project Overview
-This project demonstrates the **programming, simulation, and IIoT integration** of a **KUKA ERS 3.0 robotic arm** to perform a **Pick & Place task**.
+This project demonstrates the **programming, simulation, and IIoT integration** of a **KUKA ERS 3.0 robotic arm** to perform a **Pick & Place operation**.

-Developed during my **Robotics Programming & Operation Internship at OVGU (May 2025 – Ongoing)**, the system goes beyond basic robot control by enabling **remote operation via OPC-UA and Python**, showcasing how robotics can be seamlessly integrated with **Industry 4.0 technologies**.
+Developed during my **Robotic Systems Programming & Operation Internship at Otto-von-Guericke University Magdeburg (May 2025 – Ongoing)**, this project goes beyond a basic Pick & Place exercise by showcasing **remote robot operation via OPC-UA and Python**, bridging the gap between **classical robotics** and **Industry 4.0 smart factory concepts**.

 ---

 ## ⭐ STAR Contribution

 **Situation**
-Automating a Pick & Place task on a 6-axis KUKA ERS 3.0 robot, with the additional challenge of enabling **remote IIoT control**.
+The task was to automate a Pick & Place sequence on a 6-axis KUKA robotic arm, while also extending the system into an **IIoT-enabled environment** to enable remote, multi-user control.

 **Task**
-- Program the robot for a **precise pick-and-place sequence**.
+- Program the robot using **KUKA Robot Language (KRL)**.
-- Validate through **offline simulation** before deployment.
+- Validate motions through **RoboDK simulation** before execution.
-- Extend functionality with **OPC-UA & Python client-server** for remote multi-user access.
+- Establish **OPC-UA connectivity** and integrate Python for real-time remote control.
+- Deliver both a **functional on-site demo** and a **scalable digital workflow**.

 **Action**
+- Built and imported CAD models into **RoboDK** for trajectory simulation and collision detection.
-- Programmed robot in **KUKA Robot Language (KRL)** on the KUKA Robot Controller (KRC).
+- Programmed robot movement in **KRL**, tested locally on KUKA Robot Controller (KRC) and SmartPAD.
-- Simulated motion using **RoboDK** with imported WRL/STEP models.
-- Integrated **OPC-UA server** for connectivity and developed a **Python client-server system** for remote operation.
+- Integrated **OPC-UA server** with a **Python-based client-server system** to enable Industry 4.0 connectivity.
-- Configured **SmartHMI/SmartPAD** interface for on-site programming and testing.
+- Configured **SmartHMI & PLC-level controls** for local testing and fallback.

 **Result**
-- Delivered a **functional Pick & Place cycle**, validated both in simulation and on a **physical LEGO-based KUKA ERS 3.0** robot.
+- Achieved a **fully automated Pick & Place cycle**, validated in both simulation and on a physical **LEGO-based KUKA ERS 3.0** robot.
-- Successfully enabled **remote, multi-user robot operation** via OPC-UA.
+- Enabled **remote, multi-user operation** through OPC-UA and Python integration.
-- Demonstrated strong skills in **robotics programming, IIoT integration, PLC systems, and automation**.
+- Demonstrated strong skills in **robotics programming, IIoT connectivity, PLC systems, and automation integration**.
+- Produced **comprehensive documentation, source code, CAD models, and demo video** for reproducibility.

 ---